doitintl/help/gitbook/cmp/flexsave/gcp.md

 * [Flexsave overview: FAQs](overview.md#faqs)
 {% endhint %}

+#### What changes should I expect to see in my Google Cloud Console?

+You should expect to see:

+* Commitment scope set to _Billing account_
+* Projects with 3-year committed use discounts and names like `doitintl-fs-xxxxxxx` attached to your billing account

+The commitments will apply committed use discounts across all eligible usage (all projects) associated with this billing account when enabling billing account scope.

 #### Can I use Flexsave if I already use CUDs or _Sustained Use Discounts_ (SUDs)?

 Absolutely.
 Flexsave works exclusively with your on-demand compute usage and excludes anything already covered by an existing discount.